 All-in-all, I would say that Melodyne 4 Studio is definitely worth the money if you’re serious about music production and recording.
 The useful features of this software/plug-in really can’t be emphasized enough.

-If you’re on a budget, grab the Assistant version, but if you want to go all out, pick up the Studio version instead.
+If you’re on a budget, grab the Editor version, but if you want to go all out, pick up the Studio version instead.